-The drugs on the Drug List are only those covered under Medicare Part D (earlier in this chapter, Section 1.1 explains about Part D drugs).
+The Drug List includes the drugs covered under Medicare Part D (earlier in this chapter, Section 1.1 explains about Part D drugs).
+In addition to the drugs covered by Medicare, some prescription drugs are covered for you under your Oregon Health Plan (Medicaid) benefits.
+For more information about drugs covered under your Oregon Health Plan